Titan-C/slaveparticles/docs/slavespin.rst

    \langle O   \rangle = - \frac{a +\overline{a}c}{2R}

-It is clearly seen that the Lagrange multiplier $\lambda$ depends on the density $n$ as it adjusted to satisfy the constraint equation:
+It is clearly seen that the Lagrange multiplier $\lambda$ depends on the density $n$ and it is adjusted to satisfy the constraint equation:

 .. math:: n-\frac{1}{2} = \langle S^z \rangle = -\frac{\lambda}{4R}
    :label: Sz_expected_constrain